CodeScop/Oge-Mai-Field-Guide/allresources.md

   - Gansu Battles: Pipit (900 words for 9)
   - DigS, Ruins Battles: Lubu (450 words for 4-5)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
-  - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5 Hunter Tokens)
+  - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25), Valley of the Sheep (25)
+  - Hunt S3 Quests: Moving Flora (10)

-- **Late May 2020 Sources Outside the Hunt:**
+- **Late June-July 2020 Sources Outside the Hunt:**

-  Late May 2020 sources are Hunt monsters and orange monsters (though often even orangey shades of brown are included).
-I'm counting Pride Sassi as "outside the Hunt" because he's visible whether you've unlocked the Hunt or not.
+  Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)

-  - LF Battles: Reenu (200 words for 2), Spirit Wignow (450 words for 4-5), Pride Sassi (600 words for 6), Rudakai (1400 words, 1 Leaf Boots, 10 Leaves for 14)
+  - LF Battles: Spirit Wignow (450 words for 4-5)
-  - MT Battles: Tylu (600 words for 6), Pride Sassi (600 words for 6),  Illi (700 words for 7), Tambo (2000 words, 4 Rope, & 10 Leaves for 20)
+  - MT Battles: Vanstra (3 minutes for 1-4)
   - FOREST EXPEDITION:

-    - BC Battles: Sacer (120 words for 1), Pride Sassi (600 words for 6)
+    - BC Battles: Hunt monsters only
-    - FB Battles: Pride Sassi (600 words for 6)
+    - FB Battles: Hunt monsters only
-    - SC Battles: Pride Sassi (600 words for 6)
+    - SC Battles: Hunt monsters only
-    - TT Battles: Pride Sassi (600 words for 6)
+    - TT Battles: Scofin (150 words for 1-2), Fin (250 words for 2-3), Finoir (500 words for 5)
-    - GL Battles: Gobkey (400 words for 4), Pride Sassi (600 words for 6)
+    - GL Battles: Hunt monsters only
-  - 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3), Grult (400 words for 4), Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Pride Sassi (600 words for 6), Tambo (2000 words, 4 Rope, & 10 Leaves for 20)
+  - 3PC Battles: Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Yasri (1250 words for 12-13)
-  - Gansu Battles: Frizi (150 words for 1-2), Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Rulo (550 words for 5-6), Pride Sassi (600 words for 6), Ylly (720 words for 7), Wetu (1100 words for 11), Arenica (1350 words & 1 Steel Dagger for 13-14), Desert Rudakai (1800 words, 10 Leaves, & 1 Leaf Boots for 18)
+  - Gansu Battles: Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Rulo (550 words for 5-6), Wetu (1100 words for 11)
   - DESERT EXPEDITION:

-    - Dig Battles: Sakish (350 words for 3-4), Pride Sassi (600 words for 6), Kapir (800 words for 8)
+    - Dig Battles: Hunt monsters only
-    - Ruins Battles: Pride Sassi (600 words for 6), Ripos (1800 words for 18)
+    - Ruins Battles: Hunt monsters only
-  - Riza Battles: Frizi (150 words for 1-2), Sparfly (450 words for 4-5), Pride Sassi (600 words for 6)
+  - Riza Battles: Jaihri (485 words for 5), Sparfly (450 words for 4-5), Vota (800 words for 8), Trainee (1000 words for 10)
   - WATER EXPEDITION:
     - not available at this time
-  - Balance Battles: Caricaco (300 words for 3), Spirit Castu (550 words for 5-6), Pride Sassi (600 words for 6), Xyplos (2000 words, 1 Water Mask, 1 Underwater Torch for 20)
+  - Balance Battles: Caricaco (300 words for 3), Spirit Castu (550 words for 4-5, yes, that's 4-5, not 5-6)
-  - DFO Battles: Pride Sassi (600 words for 6)
+  - DFO Battles: Burhar (1500 words for 15), Molox (666 words and 1 Steel Chain for 6-7), Miclan (5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 50)

 - **Sell price:** 10 Coins (don't sell, much better to spend)